MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-custom-apps.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-Cloud Discovery analyzes your traffic logs against Microsoft Cloud App Security's cloud app catalog.
+Cloud Discovery analyzes your traffic logs against the Microsoft Defender for Cloud Apps catalog.
 Over 16,000 cloud apps are in the cloud app catalog.
-The catalog contains publicly available cloud apps only, for which Cloud App Security provides visibility and risk information.
+The catalog contains publicly available cloud apps only, for which Defender for Cloud Apps provides visibility and risk information.

-To gain visibility into cloud apps that are excluded from the Cloud App Catalog, Cloud App Security enables you to discover use of custom cloud apps (LOB apps) that were developed or assigned specifically for your organization.
+To gain visibility into cloud apps that are excluded from the Cloud App Catalog, Defender for Cloud Apps enables you to discover use of custom cloud apps (LOB apps) that were developed or assigned specifically for your organization.

-By adding a new custom cloud app, Cloud App Security can match uploaded firewall and proxy traffic log messages to the app and then provide you with visibility into the use of this app across your organization in the Cloud Discovery pages, such as how many users use the app, how many unique source IP addresses use it, and how much traffic is transmitted to and from the app.
+By adding a new custom cloud app, Defender for Cloud Apps can match uploaded firewall and proxy traffic log messages to the app and then provide you with visibility into the use of this app across your organization in the Cloud Discovery pages, such as how many users use the app, how many unique source IP addresses use it, and how much traffic is transmitted to and from the app.

 ## Add a new custom cloud app

-1. In the [Cloud App Security portal](https://portal.cloudappsecurity.com/), click on **Discover** and then **Cloud Discovery dashboard**.
+1. In the [Defender for Cloud Apps portal](https://portal.cloudappsecurity.com/), click on **Discover** and then **Cloud Discovery dashboard**.

     ![cloud discovery dashboard menu.](media/cloud-discovery-dashboard-menu.png)